henkkah/pathfinding/documentation/usage_instruction.md

 ## Performance Testing
 One can do performance testing for the application by running "*src/performance_testing.py*" in the root folder of the project.
-Application randomly chooses 15 paths and categorizes them into short-, mid-, and long-range paths.
+User can specify amount of paths to be tested and categorizes those into short-, mid-, and long-range paths.
 Application gives summary statistics of performance between the algorithms on these paths as the result.

+## Correctness Testing
+One can do correctness testing between the algorithms by running "*src/correctness_testing.py*" in the root folder of the project.
+User can specify amount of paths to be tested.
+Application summarizes the results of the correctness tests.

 ## Unit Testing
 One can test that algorithms and data structures work as they should as follows.